-Luckily, Now Assistant provides an elegant solution for managing your API's through Connectors.
+Luckily, Digital Assistant provides an elegant solution for managing your API's through Connectors.
 In this guide we're going to recreate the API for fetching the weather information in Boston, however this time we're going to use a Connector.

 First of all we will create a new template that we'll use to create new Connectors.
 We'll start by navigating to the Connectors folder in Development → Manage Spaces → Global → Connectors, where we'll create a new folder for our weather Connector.
 We're going to use a template with custom authorization, since we don't need OAuth 2.0 in this instance:

 Once we click 'Create', we should see a new folder populated with Connector files.
 Let's locate the

 _definition.yaml we can set which fields are going to be required, optional or hidden when creating a new Connector.
 Additionally, we can set custom fields that our API might need.
 In this case, we're going to set the